CakeDC/ratings/Docs/Documentation/Rating-Helper.md

 }
 ```

-There is a sample json layout included in the ratings plugin, but views need to implement for each rate action.
+There is a sample json layout included in the ratings plugin, but views need to be implement for each rate action.

 Helper methods
 --------------